-For companies serving highly regulated industries, such as health care, financial services, and utilities, third-party risk management often includes assessing BCPs and DRPs.
+For companies serving highly regulated industries, such as health care, financial services, and utilities, third-party risk management often includes assessing business continuity plans and disaster recovering plans.
 By documenting and testing these plans, organizations are better equipped to meet the expectations of those they serve.

-There are several key factors to consider when creating a BCP.
+There are several key factors to consider when creating a business continuity plan.
 While employees and customer safety should be your top concern, there are also other areas of focus that are especially important.

 Business continuity planning should focus on:

-- The duration your business can last without its tools, assets, operating locations, and other elements crucial to operations
+- Duration your business can last without its tools, assets, operating locations, and other elements crucial to operations

 - Possible outcomes if you’re denied access to facilities, servers, customer records, or other needs

-- The length of time you can operate without telephone service, electricity, or temporary electricity if running only on generators, water, and other utilities
+- Length of time you can operate without telephone service, electricity, or temporary electricity if running only on generators, water, and other utilities

-- The necessary changes to processes and workflows to maintain critical operations until the situation can be returned to normal
+- Necessary changes to processes and workflows to maintain critical operations until the situation can be returned to normal

-- The scenarios that are most likely to occur and that would create the greatest disruption to the organization
+- Scenarios most likely to occur that would create the greatest disruption to the organization

-To prepare for those concerns, a BCP should define processes and procedures for the following:
+To prepare for those concerns, a business continuity plan should define processes and procedures for the following:

 - Assessing and planning for threats to business operations